 The sun will wake you up early this morning, and you will help your mahout bring your elephant in from the jungle where it spent the night.
 Then, after taking the elephants on a short walk to an area where they can munch on fresh greens for breakfast, hike back to the main camp.
 After a well-deserved shower and hearty lunch, learn to make a typical Thai dessert and head to a nearby market to try the local fare and grab some souvenirs.
 On your return, help reforest the jungle by planting trees that will eventually help shelter our pachyderm pals in their home.
 On your last night at the Conservation, eat dinner family-style and reflect on your amazing week with the elephants.

-After breakfast, the adventure begins with a drive into the misty mountains to Northern Thailand’s Holiest of Holies, Wat Phra That Doi Suthep temple.
+Chiang Mai is home to a thriving artist community, and while in town you will have the chance to learn about many traditional handicrafts that this region has become famous for.
+After breakfast, you’ll see some of the city’s modern art as well with a visit to one of Chiang Mai’s newest attractions, the Art in Paradise 3D museum.
+Then, you will head into the rolling mountains to Northern Thailand’s Holiest site, Wat Phra That Doi Suthep.
 With panoramic views of the lush Chiang Mai valley below, learn about the unique religious traditions of the area, a fusion of Buddhist, Hindu and animist traditions.
 Hear the Legend of the White Elephant that marked this sacred spot as the location for the temple, and climb the dragon-guarded staircase to into the shrine itself.
 Once inside, be blessed by a monk for a happy and healthy trip before making offerings and getting your fortune read (spoiler alert!).
-Then, head north out of the city to Tiger Kingdom, where you will have the chance to spend a little time with some adorable young tigers!

-Arriving in Chiang Rai we will visit two of the most unique structures in Thailand, created by two of the country’s most renowned artists.
+After breakfast, we will depart for Chiang Rai.
+Here, we will visit two of the most unique structures in Thailand, created by two of the country’s most renowned artists.
 First, the White Temple, an intricate frosting-like edifice takes visitors on a journey through heaven and hell showing the karmic path away from temptation.
 Next we will head to the White Temple’s darker twin, the Black House.
 This complex contains massive teak halls where snakes and skeletons abound.
 Wander through the forested grounds and inside unique buildings, a fusion of Thai, Balinese and Burmese styles laden with modern paintings and ancient relics.

-In the late afternoon, we will check into the hotel to freshen up before heading out to explore the town.
+In the late afternoon, we will check into the hotel and enjoy some poolside relaxing time before heading out to explore the town.
 Walking through the back alleys and fresh markets of this charming and sleepy city, you will see what a “real” Thai town looks like.

 Today, you’ll have time to relax at the pool before checking out and heading to the airport.
 Whatever is next for you, we hope that you always cherish the warm memories of Thailand you have made this week.
 Safe travels and chock dee!